marcomusso/nodebrain-contrib/README.md

 NOTE: only RedHat/CentOS is supported.
 Tested on RHEL 6.4

-The setup directory is intended as a addendum to the same directory in a caboodle.
+The setup directory is intended as an addendum to the same directory in a caboodle.

 Run (as root) enable_statup_on_boot.sh to: